Wildfires now up to 100 miles wide as death toll reaches 40

-For those living in the huge fire zone, it was another night spent watching, waiting and fearing the worst.

-John Saguto said he awoke several hours before dawn at his home east Sonoma to see flames "lapping up" 300 to 500 yards away.
-He and his neighbors evacuated as firetrucks raced up and down the streets and hot embers flew over their heads.
+LIST: Current North Bay Fire evacuation orders, people and animal shelter locations

+"We're on pins and needles," Travis Oglesby, who evacuated from his home in Santa Rosa, said to Sonoma County Sheriff Robert Giordano on Saturday.
+"We're hearing about looting."

-The fire made "a strong run" into Sonoma and damaged or destroyed additional buildings before firefighters stopped it, said Dave Teter, deputy director of the California Department of Forestry and Fire Protection.
+Plans were in the works to reopen communities, but they were not ready to be put into effect, said Dave Teter, a deputy director with the California Department of Forestry and Fire Protection.

-Several homes and other structures near a vineyard east of downtown were in smoldering ruins.
-Firefighters hosed down embers and knocked down walls that could topple over.

-As of Saturday afternoon, Teter said crews did not expect any more losses in that area.
-But gusts up to 25 mph were forecast for the rest of the day.

 Most of the deceased are believed to have died late on Oct.
 8 or early Oct.
 9, when the fires exploded and took people by surprise in the dead of night.
 Most of the victims were elderly, though they ranged in age from 14 to 100.